pjiocnic/kafka-bundle/README.md

 This chart is an [umbrella chart](https://docs.helm.sh/developing_charts/#complex-charts-with-many-dependencies) with subcharts for Kafka, ZooKeeper, a Kafka test client, and the Kafka Manager dashboard.

+## Quickstart

+Run:

+	helm upgrade -i my-release -f config.yaml .

+Which is equivalent to:

+	helm upgrade --install my-release --values my-values.yaml .

+This lets you use the same command for initial install and [idempotent release upgrades](https://github.com/kubernetes/helm/blob/b2ac6d3dd92a4b779423fe6c3d0a24592c5d70cf/docs/charts_tips_and_tricks.md#upgrade-a-release-idempotently).

+Teardown:

+	helm del my-release

+Which is equivalent to:

+	helm delete my-release

+---

 ## Kafka & ZooKeeper

 In Docker for Mac, set resources available to Docker to at least: